Rendszerguru/ArmaPAK-TC/README.md

 - **Display the contents of PAK archives.**
 - **Full-text search support inside PAK files:**
   Use Total Commander’s **Find Files** (`Alt + F7`) with **Find text** enabled to search within archive contents.
-- **Memory-based extraction (PackToMem):**
-  Files can be extracted directly to memory without writing temporary files, improving performance for **Lister previews** and search.
 - **Automatic extraction of compressed files** (Zlib).
 - **EDDS to DDS conversion:** Automatically converts `.edds` image files to standard `.dds` format upon extraction.
   → While browsing the contents of a `.pak` file, the converted `.dds` images can be opened directly in **Total Commander’s viewer (F3)** using [IrfanView](https://www.irfanview.com) with the [TC IrfanView Plugin](https://totalcmd.net/plugring/TCIrfanViewPlugin_2.0.html) installed.